Application and Simulation of Computerized Adaptive Tests Through the Package catsim: Item Response Theory

-In the one-parameter and two-parameter logistic models, an item is most informative when its difficulty parameter is close the examinee's proficiency.
+In the one-parameter and two-parameter logistic models, an item \(i\) is most informative when its difficulty parameter is close to the examinee's proficiency, that is, \(b_i = \theta\).
 In the three-parameter and four-parameter logistic models, the \(\theta\) value where each item maximizes its information is given by \citep{magis_note_2013}

 where

 The item characteristic curve, given by Equation~\ref{eq:icc}; the item information curve, given by Equation~\ref{eq:iif}; and the maximum information point, obtained with Equation~\ref{eq:maxinf} are graphically represented in figure \ref{fig:item_curve} for a randomly generated item.